Wolfskee/EricS.github.io/README.md

  ![A GIF showing copy URL](https://github.com/Wolfskee/EricS.github.io/blob/master/pic/copyURL.gif)
  ![A GIF showing paste URL](https://github.com/Wolfskee/EricS.github.io/blob/master/pic/pasteURL.gif)

+ Press the **Clone** button, your repository will be cloned to your local machine. and it will be displayed in project section on you left.

 **Step 4: Create a new Jekyll project locally and push to your github**
 1. Once you installed the Jekyll, run `jekyll new mySite` (mySite is your project's name) to create a new Jekyll project.
 And then using `cd mySite` to change directory to **mySite**.